DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 ### `reset`

-Resets DragonRuby's internal state as if it were just started. `args.state.tick_count` is set to `0` and `args.state` is cleared of any values.
+Resets DragonRuby's internal state as if it were just started. `Kernel.tick_count` is set to `0` and `args.state` is cleared of any values.
 This function is helpful when you are developing your game and want to reset everything as if the game just booted up.

 ```ruby
 def tick args